What should I bring to campus? What should I leave at Home?

 - Letters are delivered to the student’s mailbox located in the residence halls

-- The Director or Residence Life is in charge of the Residence Life Program, the RA’s, and the Residence Halls.
+- The Director or Residential Life is in charge of the Residential Life Program, the RAs, and the Residence Halls.

-- The Dean of Students supervises the Director of Residence Life as well as all students on campus.
+- The Dean of Students supervises the Director of Residential Life as well as all students on campus.

 - If students want to room together each student must include the other student(s) names on the online housing application.